halhawkins/sectional-chart-tiles/readme.md

-# GeoTIFF Processing Scripts
+# Processing FAA Sectional Chart GeoTIFFs Scripts

-This repository contains scripts to process and reproject GeoTIFF files using shapefiles and to process the output as XYZ tiles for web mapping.
+This repository contains scripts to process and reproject VFR sectional chart GeoTIFF files using shapefiles and to process the output as XYZ tiles for web mapping.

 ## Setup Instructions